 Hot take: some of the best micheladas are made with Golden Road Mango Cart beer.
 So hitting up the brewery’s O.G. pub in Atwater Village is sort of a no-brainer.
 5410 W. San Fernando Rd., Atwater Village.

-This Lincoln Heights institution needs no introduction.
 If you know, you know that La Chuperia has some of the best micheladas in town, served with a bottle of beer upended in the glass, a couple of shrimp, and chamoy dripping from the rim.
-1145 N Mission Rd., Lincoln Heights.
+3742 S. Flower St., downtown.

 Located in Van Nuys, Catch 818 Mariscos is a hidden gem in the Valley.
 Their micheladas are served in a mason jar (see, the Valley’s into #aesthetics too), and you can order them garnished with shrimp and a strip of carne seca.
 7900 Woodley Ave., Van Nuys.

 Billed as the “first michelada food truck” and as “home of the virgin and vegan miche,” Miche God is must-try.
 They primarily park in Sylmar, but you might see them elsewhere around town, and you can order ahead through Instagram.
-And for the true miche connoisseur, they’ve got merch you can buy too.
-Customers can order via mobile orders.
+For the true miche connoisseur, they’ve got merch you can buy too.
 Located in Sylmar.

 Las Perlas may be known primarily for its mezcal and margaritas, but the micheladas are some of the best in town.
 With an ideal combination of Worcestershire sauce, tomato juice, lime, and spice, the bartenders at Las Perlas always get their miches right.
 107 E. 6th St., downtown.

 If you’re not easily overwhelmed by choices, 20/20 Bar makes 50 different kinds of micheladas, including ones served in watermelons and pineapples.
-The so-called La Casa De Micheladas has locations in Huntington Park, Downey, and San Bernardino.
+The so-called La Casa De Micheladas has locations in Downey and San Bernardino.
 Multiple locations.

 Taco Nazo, which began as a lunch truck, has been serving the “world’s best fish taco since 1978.”
 Now they’re in the business of serving some of the best micheladas in L.A.
-With Corona, Modelo, Bohemia, and Dos XX on tap, Taco Nazo in Bellflower is a great spot for a cold miche served in a Tajin-rimmed mug.
+With Corona, Modelo, Bohemia, and Dos XX on tap.
+Not every Taco Nazo serves beer, but the Bellflower, El Monte, and La Habra locations are great spots for a cold miche served in a Tajin-rimmed mug.
 Multiple locations.

 Brace yourself for a hefty menu of miches.
 Open since 2014, Michelada Mix serves a regular miche, a cevichelada (a michelada topped with ceviche), a michelada with aguachile, a piña chelada, a michelada VIP, and more (their full menu can be found here).
 If you’re just looking to replicate their micheladas at home, they also sell their own miche mix by the bottle.
 1665 N. Hacienda Blvd., La Puente.

-Ever had a michelada with a 32 o.z. of Modelo?
+Ever had a michelada with a 32-ounce Modelo?
 El Camaron Pelado in Lincoln Heights is serving a super-sized specimen.
 You can even mix it up if you’re feeling wild and get a michelada with two different styles of beers.
-2676 Pasadena Ave, Lincoln Heights.
+2676 Pasadena Ave., Lincoln Heights.

-This James Beard Award-winning Oaxacan restaurant is an L.A. so it’s no surprise that they have some of the best micheladas in town.
+This James Beard Award-winning Oaxacan restaurant is an L.A. institution, so it’s no surprise that they have some of the best micheladas in town.
 After all, they’re the same ones who brought us the I Love Micheladas mix (which comes in two savory, cirtrusy, and spicy flavors).
-And every Saturday from 9 a.m. to 2 p.m. they host a bottomless michelada brunch.
 3014 W. Olympic Blvd., Harvard Heights.

 They say “everything’s bigger in Texas” and apparently that applies to micheladas too.
 At El Tejano Tex Mex, come thirsty for their micheladas served in an 18-ounce schooner–and they’re only $8.
-Multiple locations throughout L.A.
+11122 W. Magnolia Blvd., North Hollywood.

-If you want to try Toma Micheladas in Northridge, all you have to do is “text for a michelada.”
+If you want to try Toma Micheladas in Sylmar, all you have to do is “text for a michelada.”
 We’re not complaining.
-Owner of Toma and San Fernando Valley native Jonathan Leeh Melendez serves ceviche and his signature 24-ounce micheladas on Saturdays and Sundays only from noon to 6 p.m.
+Owner of Toma and San Fernando Valley native Jonathan Leeh Melendez serves ceviche and his signature 24-ounce micheladas on Saturdays and Sundays only from 2 to 8 p.m.
 Mobile orders only.

 Micheladas from El Avionaso look like a whole meal.
 From regular micheladas to micheladas topped with aguachiles or ceviche, they’re one of a kind.
-Micheladas El Avionaso works off of mobile orders only but you can find them around L.A., tailgating at the Rose Bowl during soccer games too.
-So keep your eyes peeled.
+Micheladas El Avionaso works off of mobile orders only but you can find them around L.A., so keep your eyes peeled.
 Mobile orders only.

 Stay on top of the latest in L.A. food and culture.
 Sign up for our newsletters today.